aceDuChene/beat-the-beatles/README.md

 Ringo will face you in a game of tic-tac-toe.
 Hopefully it will be easy to beat him as his move is random.
 Make your move by first entering the row, then enter the column of where you want to place your X.
-If you succeed the first time, you will recieve his drumset to load on the bus.
+If you succeed the first time, you will receive his drumset to load on the bus.

 <img src="./readmeImages/ringoRoom.png"  height=450>